mhelguer/RESTful-API/README.md

 # RESTful-API

 # Getting Started
-In the Visual Studio Code terminal, you do: pip install -r requirements.txt, then run test.py
+In the Visual Studio Code terminal, you do: pip install -r requirements.txt, requests then do: python test.py